RoboGames

 RoboGames 2008 (The large structure in the upper left is the combat robot arena.)

-RoboGames (previously ROBOlympics) is an annual robot contest held in San Mateo, California.
-The last RoboGames was held April 19-21, 2024 in Pleasanton, California, having been on hiatus since the previous event in April 2018.
+RoboGames (previously ROBOlympics) is an international competition where robot builders test their creations against each other in organized events.
+The last RoboGames was held on April 18-21, 2024 in San Jose, California, having been on hiatus since the previous event in April 2018.

 Competitions typically involve entrants representing a large selection of countries, who compete in over fifty categories, such as autonomously navigating robots in RoboMagellan, combat robots, stair-climbing, weight-lifting, soccer bots, sumo bots, and kung-fu.
 About two thirds of the robot events are autonomous, while the remaining third are remotely operated (RCVs).
 Despite this, a large plurality of entrants in RoboGames remain in the remotely operated events, specifically combat robotics.

 According to the Guinness Book of World Records, the 2005 RoboGames held the record for the world's largest robot competition until being surpassed by VEX Worlds in 2016.
 RoboGames was selected by Wired for their list of "The Best Ten North American Geek Fests".